 Attention Facebook users!
 If you’re looking for a very cool header photo for your personal timeline, then we have some treats for you.
 Embedded in this post are 12 special Big Ten school photos suitable for your timeline.
 Have a look inside this post, then just click on your favorite image to get full-sized graphic.
 From there you you can right click the big picture, save it, then upload it to your Facebook page in time for the Big Ten Men’s Basketball Tournament.

-No. 11 Ohio State beat Northwestern in the final seconds (recap) and Purdue dropped Penn State (recap) in our Super Wednesday doubleheader, presented by Buffalo Wild Wings.
-In other action, Iowa took down Nebraska (recap).
-Catch up on all three games on our BTN.com scoreboard and get immediate halftime and final recaps in this post.
+No. 6 Michigan State rallied past Minnesota late (recap) and Purdue knocked off Nebraska (recap) in our Super Wednesday doubleheader, presented by Buffalo Wild Wings.
+Also in action, No. 24 Indiana took care of NC Central in a rare nonconference game (recap).
+Catch up on all three games on our BTN.com scoreboard and get stats, video and recaps in this post.

 Both all-session and single-session tickets for the 2012 Big Ten Men’s Basketball Tournament go on sale to the general public at 10 a.m.
 ET on Monday, Feb.
 27. You can buy them through Ticketmaster (www.ticketmaster.com /800-745-3000) and through the Bankers Life Fieldhouse box office.
 The tourney runs March 8 -11 and all of the games are at the Fieldhouse.